aganesh-suse/ecm-distro-tools-test/qa/aws-ec2-mgr/README.md

     -f pem_file_path: absolute file path of your .pem file - for ssh command to your ec2 instances - export PEM_FILE_PATH var to set as default value, if not using this option
     -c count: How many ec2 instances do you want to launch?
     -v volume_size: Recommend 20 (20GB for EBS volume) for k3s setup.
 Recommend 30 (30GB for EBS volume)for rke2 setups.
 Default value is 30.
     -s server_count: Can be 3 for 3 servers 1 agent or 2 for 2 servers and 2 agents; To be used with the -g get_running option or -d deploy option
+    -r: rke2 setup being deployed (instance_type will be t2.xlarge(x86)/t4g.xlarge(arm) for 4 cpus). if not used, default is k3s deployment (instance_type t3.medium(x86)/a1.large(arm) for 2 cpus).
+    -l: logging is in 'debug' mode and detailed
     -h help - usage is displayed
 ```